 Effective date:

-This Privacy Policy explains how we collect, use and protect your personal data when you visit morethanone.ch (the
+This Privacy Policy explains how we collect, use and protect your personal data when you visit

-“Website”) or use our medical second-opinion services
+morethanone.ch (the “Website”) or use our medical second-opinion services

-We are committed to handling your personal data in a transparent and secure way and in compliance with applicable data
+We are committed to handling your personal data in a transparent and secure way and in compliance with

-protection laws, including the EU General Data Protection Regulation (GDPR) and, where relevant, Swiss data protection
+protection laws, including the EU General Data Protection Regulation (GDPR) and, where relevant, Swiss

 law.